-This may be when guests order a drink for themselves at dinner but give it to another guest or this could happen in a bar onboard.
+This may be when guests order a drink for themselves at dinner but give it to another guest – or this could happen in a bar onboard.

-I recently took a Costa cruise and we were on a shared table for dinner with two ladies who had a drinks package.
+When I took my first Costa cruise we were on a shared table for dinner with two ladies who had a drinks package.

-It put me in a strange situation where I didn’t want to offend the ladies who gave me the drink, plus I wanted the drink… but I didn’t want our waiter to get in trouble if he was seen to be allowing a drinks package to be shared.
+It put me in an awkward situation where I didn’t want to offend the ladies who gave me the drink, plus I wanted the drink… but I didn’t want our waiter to get in trouble if he was seen to be allowing a drinks package to be shared.

-I decided to just drink the coke VERY quickly, almost in one gulp, while the waiter wasn’t looking.
-It’s silly but my heart was racing, it felt very naughty and I won’t be doing it again!
+I decided to just drink the Coke VERY quickly, almost in one gulp, while the waiter wasn’t looking!
+It’s silly but my heart was racing – it felt very naughty and I won’t be doing it again!

 What Happens if I’m Caught Sharing a Drinks Package on a Cruise?

 If you are caught sharing a drinks package on a cruise the most likely thing to happen is that you’ll be given a warning or be told off.

 Would I Risk it?

 That said, if you were to, for example, go to a bar and order a drink to take back to your cabin then somebody else drank it.
-You’re not going to get in trouble for that, it’s a lot of work for a free drink though!
+You’re not going to get in trouble for that – it’s a lot of work for a free drink though!